enkidevs/curriculum/sql/dql/basic-queries/select.md

 FROM pokemon;
 ```

 The above command gets only the `id`, `hp`, and `attack` columns from the table, but keeps all of the rows of the `pokemon` table.
-On top of that, we create an *alias* for the `hp` column that reads 'Health Points'.
+On top of that, we create an *alias* for the `hp` column that reads `'Health Points'`.
 It is important to keep in mind that *aliases* exist only for the duration or purpose of the query.
 Here is what the result of our query looks like:

 | id | Health Points | attack |
 |----|---------------|--------|